floppahtml/floppahtml/README.md

 - 👋 Hi, I’m @floppahtml or jacob irl :3
-- 👀 I’m interested in html and games
+- 👀 I’m interested in HTML, PCBs, and games
-- 🌱 I’m currently learning html and at some point c++
+- 🌱 I’m currently learning HTML and at some point C++ as well as some electrical stuff
-- 📫 How to reach me jakesanchez198769@gmail.com
+- 📫 How to reach me: jakesanchez198769@gmail.com
-- 😄 Pronouns: he him his
+- 😄 Pronouns: he, him, his
-- ⚡ Fun fact: im kinda bad at html so dont contact for good things
+- ⚡ Fun fact: I'm kinda bad at HTML, so don't contact me for good things

 <!---
 floppahtml/floppahtml is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.